ponmar/filedb2/README.md

 * Own your data: No data is shared with other parties
 * Control your data: All data is stored in an SQLite database and may be converted for future use depending on your future needs (no lock-in effect).
 The FileDB application has support for exporting to JSON format.
 * Search cababilities: Find files given a basic search criteria.
 Combine basic search criterias for creating an advanced search criteria
-* File browser supports showing extra data such as person age
+* The built-in file browser supports showing extra data such as person age
 * 3rd party software integrations

 FileDB cons: